jsummers/imageworsener/readme.txt

    used in case IW cannot correctly figure out the colorspace automatically.
    Although it can be used to apply a gamma-correction operation to the image, that's not really what it's intended for.
-   If you use this, it's a good idea to also specify the output colorspace using "-cs".

  -nogamma
    Disable all color correction.